JUNZHANG-Li/Emotion-aware-Musical-Recommendation-System/README.md

 <br>

-### _"Unlock Your Soundtrack: Where Lyrics, Genres, and AI Unite for Your prefect Groove."_
+### _"Unlock Your Soundtrack: Where Lyrics, Genres, and AI Unite for Your Prefect Groove."_

 <br>